Brandon Crawford Player Props: Giants vs. Mets

 Brandon Crawford At The Plate

-- Crawford is hitting .160 with a double, two home runs and six walks.
+- Crawford is batting .151 with a double, two home runs and seven walks.

-- Crawford has gotten a hit in five of 14 games this year (35.7%), with multiple hits twice.
+- In five of 15 games this season (33.3%), Crawford has reached base via hit, and that includes multiple hits twice.

 - He has scored a run in two games this season, and had multiple runs in one of those games.